YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

       A challenge password []:challenge
       An optional company name []:YottaDB

-Typically, organization that generates the certificate sign then sends it to a certificate authority (or a root certificate authority), which audits the request and signs the certificate with its private key, thereby establishing that the certificate authority trusts the company/organization that generated the certificate and requested its signing.
+Typically, the organization that generates the certificate sign then sends it to a certificate authority (or a root certificate authority), which audits the request and signs the certificate with its private key, thereby establishing that the certificate authority trusts the company/organization that generated the certificate and requested its signing.
 In this example, we sign the certificate sign request with the root certificate generated above.

 3. Sign the certificate sign request with an OpenSSL command like: